-- Howard (a perverted gonky Casanova Wannabe) with Bernadette (a cute, bubbly, sweet girl) in The Big Bang Theory.
+- Howard (a perverted gonky Casanova Wannabe) with Bernadette (a cute, bubbly, sweet girl).
 The funny part was that they met due to a promise between Leonard and Howard years prior if either got girlfriends they would set the other up on a blind date; Penny set them up and was dumbfounded that it worked out as well as it did.

 - In Charite, Hedwig comes to wonder this when she learns that her friend Ida has feelings for the rude, erratic, troubled Doctor Behring.
 Ida insists that he can be caring and compassionate — which barely anyone but her ever gets to see.

 - Sam and Diane in Cheers.
 In both directions.